-32¢ Charlie Chaplin
+Birth of Charlie Chaplin

-In films such as The Adventurer, The Immigrant and The Gold Rush, Chaplin’s Little Tramp became one of the most popular and easily recognizable figures of the twentieth century.
-Using his wild imagination he was able to transform dinner rolls into ballet shoes, or a worn boot into a feast fit for a king.
-Perhaps it was this characteristic, the ability to make something out of nothing, that endeared him to us.
+In 1914, Chaplin’s debut came in a short film called Making a Living.
+Wanting to stand out more as an actor, he then put together a costume of oversized pants, a tight coat, a derby hat, and a cane.
+His character, “The Tramp” was an instant success and became one of the most popular and easily recognizable figures of the twentieth century.
+Using his wild imagination he was able to transform dinner rolls into ballet shoes or a worn boot into a feast fit for a king.

 Chaplin soon began directing films and made 35 short movies with Sennett the first year.
 Chaplin was so successful in those early years that he was offered a contract for $670,000 a year in 1916 (equal to over $68 million today), making him one of the highest paid people in the world of any profession.
 He was often hailed as “the funniest man in the world.”

 By 1919, Chaplin’s box office appeal was so great that no studio could afford to hire him.
 So he joined with actors Douglas Fairbanks, Mary Pickford, and D. W. Griffith to create United Artists, a distribution company.
 He could now have total control over the pictures he made.
 The first film he produced with the new company was A Woman of Paris.
 Though the critics praised it, audiences were disappointed that Chaplin didn’t appear in the film.
 The Tramp returned in the next movie titled, The Gold Rush.
 It was one of the highest-grossing silent films, making $5 million in profits.